LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 MyDelegate del = new MyDelegate(MyMethod);
 ```

-essentially, del is referencing our method "MyMethod".
+Essentially, del is referencing our method "MyMethod".
 We can shorthand this by saying

 ```cshapr
 // Del reference MyMethod.
 Del is a delegate. and MyMethod is a method.